ghetzel/webfriend-images/docs/commands.md

 - **language** (`str`):

     The language of the text that is being detected.

+- **output_format** (`str`):

+    Describes the way the text content is expected to be presented within the image.
+    Changing this value can help to refine the text extraction process and help improve result accuracy.
+Valid values include:

+    - *raw* (default):

+        Attempt to extract any text that is located in the image in the order that it is encountered.
+This is a good option for arbitrary images where little is known about how the text is likely to be presented, with the trade-off that accuracy will suffer as a result (mismatched or unmatched text is more likely.)

+    - *numeric*:

+        Treat the incoming image as only containing digits.

+    - *numeric-words*:

+        Treat the incoming image as only containing digits separated into separate "words" by whitespace or non-numeric characters (e.g.: phone numbers, social security numbers, etc.)  Output will be a list of objects describing each recognized sequence of numbers, along with the position and dimensions of those words in the source image.

+    - *lines*:

+        Return recognized text as a list of objects describing individual lines of recognized text.

+- **text_to_ascii** (`bool`):

+    Whether to automatically convert the resulting text to the ASCII character set before returning.
+This is useful as the OCR process often produces output that includes unusual characters not typically found in the source language because, due to various quirks inherent in the underlying OCR models, those glyphs were deemed a better match optically-speaking.

+    This serves to undo that and provide a better fit for languages with Latin-based alphabets.

+- **rescale_factor** (`float`):

+    The underlying OCR process works MUCH better with larger input images, so this provides some tuning for resizing the input image data to potentially produce better results.
+    The default is to double the image size provided the input image's width is less than **rescale_width_threshold**.

+- **rescale_width_threshold** (`int`):

+    For **rescale_factor** values greater than 1.0, this represents the maximum width of an input image for which the rescale will occur (e.g.: don't blow up images that are already large to begin with.)

+    For **rescale_factor** values less than 1.0, this is the _minumum_ width of an input image below which it doesn't make sense to shrink it further.
+Factor's less than 1.0 only really make sense in the context of OCR extraction when the source images are VERY large and you want to discard some data and save time or memory during processing.

 #### Returns
 A string representing the detected text, or `None` if the detection failed.